lau00039/lau00039.github.io/README.md

 Took me many tries to figure out how to add an overlay background on top of the background image and have the all contents above it.
 I needed to add a position value and set a z-index: 1 property.

+When I tried to apply a border radius on my image, it became an oval shape, if I tried to set an equal width and height to it, it stretched and became distorted.
+So I had to drop my original image to https://croppola.com/ and make it a square image, so that I can get a perfect circle image from it.

     /* .grid-container.container-content {